 What is this game?

 A turn-based RPG that runs entirely in text.
 No graphics, just choices and your imagination.
-Play it solo as a single-player campaign, or join the shared online server where dozens of NPCs and other players already live.
+Play it solo as a single-player campaign, or join the shared online server where more than a hundred and fifty NPCs and other players already live.
 If you grew up on classic roguelikes, MUDs, or BBS doors, you'll recognize the shape of it immediately.

 A Hundred Floors Down